What This Covers

 Beneficiary

-A person (or entity) entitled to profit, benefit, or inherit from an estate.
+A person or entity entitled to receive benefits or inherit from an estate or trust.

 Certification of Trust